amalsebastian7/Data-collection-pipeline/README.md

 # Data-collection-pipeline
-An implementation of an industry grade data collection pipeline that runs scalably in the cloud.
+- An implementation of an industry grade data collection pipeline that runs scalably in the cloud.
 It uses Python code to automatically control your browser, extract information from a website, and store it on the cloud in a data warehouses and data lake.
 The system conforms to industry best practices such as being containerised in Docker and running automated tests.
+- In this data collection pipeline project i create a scraper using Selenium.
+This scraper has to be as flexible as possible, so all its functionalities are contained within a class that can be reused.
+Additionally, the scraper is put into production on an EC2 instance that runs a Docker container monitored using Prometheus and Grafana.
+To allow the user to make changes without accessing the EC2 container every time a new feature is added, the scraper undergoes a CI/CD workflow to test that everything works fine and deploys a new version of the application Dockerhub.

+## Summary
+- Developed a module that scraped data from various sources using Selenium (and maybe Requests)
+- Curated a database with information about <the website you chose> and stored it on an AWS RDS database using SQLAlchemy and PostgreSQL
+- Performed unit testing and integration testing on the application to ensure that the package published to Pypi is working as expected
+- Used Docker to containerise the application and deployed it to an EC2 instance
+- Set up a CI/CD pipeline using GitHub Actions to push a new Docker image
+- Monitored the container using Prometheus and created dashboards to visualise those metrics using Grafana

 ## Selenium
 Selenium is a tool for programmatically controlling a browser.
 It's originally intended to be used for creating unit tests, but it can also be used to do anything that needs a browser to be controlled.